sunnycomes/sunnycomes.github.io/source/_posts/2013-09-6-short-list-of-mysql-commands.markdown

 Most of the commands below require MySQL root access

 * `GRANT USAGE ON *.* TO user_name@localhost [IDENTIFIED BY 'password']`
 Creates a new user on MySQL, with no rights to do anything.
 The `IDENTIFED BY` clause creates or changes the MySQL password, which is not necessarily the same as the user's system password.
-The @localhost after the user name allows usage on the local system, which is usually what we do; leaving this off allows the user to access the database from another system.
+The `@localhost` after the user name allows usage on the local system, which is usually what we do; leaving this off allows the user to access the database from another system.
 User name `NOT` in quotes.

 * `GRANT SELECT ON *.* TO user_name@localhost`
 In general, unless data is supposed to be kept private, all users should be able to view it.
 A debatable point, and most databases will only grant SELECT privileges on particular databases.
 There is no way to grant privileges on all databses **EXCEPT** specifically enumerated ones.

 * `GRANT ALL ON database_name.* TO user_name@localhost`
 Grants permissions on all tables for a specific database (database_name.*) to a user.
-Permissions are for: ALTER, CREATE, DELETE, DROP, INDEX, INSERT, SELECT, UPDATE.
+Permissions are for: `ALTER`, `CREATE`, `DELETE`, `DROP`, `INDEX`, `INSERT`, `SELECT`, `UPDATE`.

 * `FLUSH PRIVILEGES`
 Needed to get updated privileges to work immediately.
-You need RELOAD privileges to get this to work.
+You need **RELOAD** privileges to get this to work.

 * `CREATE USER user_specification[,user_specification]...`
 The `CREATE USER` statement creates new MySQL accounts.
 To use it, you must have the global `CREATE USER` privilege or the `INSERT` privilege for the mysql database.
 For each account, `CREATE USER` creates a new row in the mysql.user table and assgins the account no privileges.